ConstructionPlacements

 Particle boards are more prone to warping, swelling, and breaking under stress.
 Plywood is stronger and more durable than particle board due to its cross-grain construction and high-quality materials.
 The layers of veneer in plywood add stability and resist warping, swelling, and cracking.

-On the other hand, particle board is prone to warping, swelling, and breaking under stress because of their weak internal structure.
+On the other hand, particle board is prone to warping, swelling, and breaking under stress because of its weak internal structure.

 b.
 Cost